 - Don’t want your toddler arguing?
 Then you stop arguing.

-- Don’t want your toddler swearing?
+- Don’t you want your toddler swearing?
 Then you stop swearing.

-- Don’t want your toddler getting angry?
+- Don’t you want your toddler getting angry?
 Then you calm down.

 - Don’t want your toddler throwing things?
 Then you stop throwing things.

 Teach your toddler by example.
 Simple.

 Why do toddlers throw things?
 Because it is fun.
 If your toddler throws toys instead of playing, then make throwing fun!

 If you can get your toddler throwing things as part of a game, and not at you, then you have won, right?

 Why not get your toddler a throwing game?
 By controlling what they throw, you are letting them practice the skills they need.
 Something like this basketball hoop is perfect:

 Yes, throwing is something that you can expect during the terrible twos, amongst a whole host of other things!
 The terrible two’s is a rough part of any parent’s life, but you will get through it.
 Stay strong.